 Take a 2 minutes video tour to see how convenient and easy it is to participate in an online course of TU Delft.

 You will learn to calculate (optimal) performance of an aircraft in realistic operating conditions, satisfying real-world constraints.
 A thorough coverage of the principles of aircraft performance for the key flight phases will be provided by an expert in the field.
 The gap between theory and practice will be bridged by interviews with experienced flight test pilots.
 Most text books and courses on this topic are either limited to an analytical treatment of relatively simple problems or they focus on operational aspects without a thorough treatment of the physics.
 However, in this course you will also learn how to develop your own physics based computer simulations that calculate realistic aircraft performance characteristics.
 Even though the emphasis in this course is on fixed wing civil aircraft, what you will learn can also be applied directly to other vehicles such as military aircraft, gliders, and unmanned aerial vehicles.
 In addition to the online course material, you will also receive the E-book "Elements of Airplane Performance" by Ruijgrok.

 Modular course structure

 The course has a modular set up where you can choose your own path based on your background, knowledge and personal preferences.
 Either choose an analytical approach of all important flight phases from take-off to landing or choose an advanced treatment of specific flight phases including detailed numerical simulations.
 If needed, a basic introduction module is also available.
-The modules available are provided in the figure below and you are completely free to choose any combination adding up to 4 credits.
-A single credit equals about 6-9 hours of work.

 Topics that will be discussed in each module (subject to change):